kmarsh/chart_fu/README.markdown

 == Principles

-chart_fu aims to be civil when collecting and displaying charts, using sensible defaults that will create meaningful, pleasing, and readable output.
+chart_fu aims to be civil when collecting data and displaying charts, using sensible defaults that will create meaningful, pleasing, and readable output.

 == Backends